bdambrosio/AllTheWorldAPlay/README.md

 ## A simple toy to test the Humanity of your LLM

+### Newest: 5/27/2024 - Hopefully end of this round.
+ATWAP is slower, my apologies, but reworked drives/tasks/intentions structure to better integrate with tell/dialog structure.
+I *think* flow is better now.
+Note drives are super important now, you pbly need to customize them for any scenario.
+Also note change in format from string to array of strings.
+Be patient on startup, lots of character initialization to do.
+Oh, should work with more models where ninha used to complain about user/assistant alternation (e.g., Mixtral)

+![Play screenshot](images/Play.jpg)

-### Newest: 5/26/2004 - dialog / action synchrony much improved.
+- 5/26/2004 - dialog / action synchrony much improved.
 Definitely worth a pull!
 Also, hf_server and Anthropic client available if you don't like exl_server.

-![Play screenshot](images/Play.jpg)

 - 5/21/2024 - overhaul of priorities/intentions/actions.
 Not all there yet.
 - 5/20/2024 - Well, sorry.
 One last.
 Finally fixed character synchronization I broke when I freed up UI.
 Dialog should make more sense.
 - 5/20/2024 - Improved robustness for smaller LLMs.
 Works great w 8B models now.
 - 5/20/2024 - Finally fixed character synchronization I broke when I freed up UI.
 Dialog should make more sense.